-If you cannot prove what condition the property was in at the start of the tenancy - you have to pay all deposit back, regardless of damage caused during the tenancy - without an inventory, how can you prove it was not there all along?
+If you cannot prove what condition the property was in at the start of the tenancy - you have to pay all deposit back, regardless of damage caused during the tenancy - without an inventory, you have no proof of the what state your property was in.

 The more detailed an inventory is, backed up with embedded, dated photographic evidence, the easier and faster the deposit procedure is for all involved, avoiding any disputes.

-With our easy to read, clear and comprehensive inventory report, there is little room for dispute what condition the property was in at the start of the tenancy.
+With our clear and comprehensive inventory report, there is little room for dispute what condition the property was in at the start of the tenancy.
+The tenant can sign electronically and even make comments without a paper being printed -all within 7 days.
 SAMPLE INVENTORY

 At check-in, we meet the tenant/s, go through the inventory pointing out our findings, test alarms and check the meter readings together.
 When we have agreed the condition of the property, as stated on the inventory, advised on dos and don'ts during the tenancy, the tenant sign for the keys and the agreement of the inventory - and these are handed over.
 The agent/Landlord and tenant/s will then be emailed a copy of the signed report.